om1chael/Airport-Booking-System/README.md

 ### To create a flight trip:

 From the homepage:
-* Click 'Create flight trip'
+* Click 'Create flight trip' to navigate to the 'Create a flight trip' page

+On the create flight trip page:
 * Enter the flight trip details (flight ID, destination, time and date of departure, duration of flight, price of a ticket)
 * Assign a plane by choosing from the dropdown list
 * Click 'create'